Garsojamec/JordanCurve/Proof.md

 $\mathbf{X}$

 https://mathworld.wolfram.com/JordanCurveTheorem.html
 Let SimpleClosedCurve be a simple closed curve in Square(S). then SimpleClosedCurve separates Square(UnitCircle) into two components Component1 and Component2.
-Each of the sets Component1 and Component2 has Boundary as its boundary; that is, Boundary equals Closure(Wi) - Wi for i equals 1,2.
+Each of the sets Component1 and Component2 has Boundary as its boundary; that is, Boundary equals Closure(Component1) - Component2 AND Boundary equals Closure(Component2) - Component1.

 ### proving the theorem
 From any space you can just go to the circle lol.